 var chatClient = _client.GetChatClient(_config["AzureOpenAI:Model"]);

-// Convert image to base64 data URI
+// Convert image to base64 data URI for the vision API

 var base64 = Convert.ToBase64String(imageBytes);